|

 They often used inconspicious NVIS wire antennas, such as the well-known WINDOM.

-The messages were first converted into a series of short message blocks and were
+Messages were first converted into a series of short messages –

 The radio was operated in an acurate time and frequency scheme, which was very